SEDS/mangrove/false-positive-catalog/README.md

 code samples are called *changes*.
 These changes are numbered arbitrarily, and the number is given in the code sample's filename.

-For example, the
+For example, here are two of the files in the "list-overrun" directory:

 * `list-overrun.cpp` - reduced code containing the false positive
-* `list-overrun_01.cpp` - modified version that no longer contains the false positive
+* `list-overrun_01.cpp` - modified version that introduces a change that causes the false positive to go away

 Changes are small edits to the original false positive pattern in an effort to identify what is causing the false positive.
 (A typical change ends up simplifying